trustbloc/docs/readthedocs/source/orb/key.md

 ```

 ### KMS key id
-Key need to be created in KMS before orb server starting.
+Key need to be created in KMS before starting orb server.

 #### Steps to create key
 - Create KMS keystore using KMS cli.